alanjern/preferencelearning/Experiment 1/Analysis/README.md

 These files analyze the data for Experiment 1 and generate the plots in the paper.

 * `findclusters.m` and `analyzeclusters.m`: These scripts perform the individual differences analysis described in the Supplemental Material.
+* `varypriormean.m` and `varypriorsd.m`: These scripts generate inverse decision-making model predictions with varying prior assumptions about utilities (varying means and varying standard deviations, respectively).

-* `makeresultsfigures.m`: This script generates the plots for Figure 3 of the main text and Figure A1 of the Supplementary Material.
+* `makeresultsfigures.m`: This script generates the plots for Figure 3, Figure 6, Figure B1, and Figure C1.
 It also computes all of the reported Spearman rank correlation coefficients.

+The `*.mat` files contain the output of `varypriormean.m` and `varypriords.m` that were used for the parameter sensitivity analysis.